tyler-eon/bertjs/README.md

 Obviously the first one encodes JavaScript into BERT and the second one decodes BERT into JavaScript.
 The main constraints are:

-- To `encode` data you **must** pass in a `BertObj`.
+- To `encode` data you **should** pass in a `BertObj`.
+If you don't, a function called `smart_cast/1` will be used to try to "intelligently" determine the appropriate associated Erlang type.
+But because JavaScript has fewer types than Erlang, chances are that something might be cast incorrectly, so explicitly creating Bert helper objects is recommended.
+But not required.
 - To `decode` data you **must** pass in a string or an array.

-The `BertObj` exists to ensure the encoder knows which Erlang type you are mapping a JavaScript object to, instead of guessing and getting it wrong.
-I have included helper functions to generate correctly-type BERT wrapper objects:

-- `Bert.Int`
-- `Bert.Float`
-- `Bert.Atom`
-- `Bert.String`
-- `Bert.Binary`
-- `Bert.Tuple`
-- `Bert.List`

-Pass in a JavaScript object to any of those functions and the encoder will attempt to encode the value given as the associated type, or throw an error if something goes wrong (or possibly fail silently and build you an incorrect BERT payload).
+This assumes that you're dealing with data from a `blob` or `arraybuffer`, the two type options for web sockets when sending and receiving data.

+Helper functions exist to quickly and easily create `BertObj` instances.
+I shall reiterate: it is _highly_ recommended that you use these helpers instead of passing raw JavaScript objects to the encoder.
+It's the only way to create and encode atoms and tuples, for example.
+Not using the helper functions will seriously limit what kind of Erlang types you can send upstream.

+## Maps

+A note about using the `Map` BERT type:

+JavaScript does not have a way to iterate over the keys in a Map while retaining the key _type_.
+In JavaScript, retrieving keys from a regular object will always return a list of strings.
+If you **need** to use typed keys and can't have strings, then you should pass in an array of arrays, where each inside array has two elements: a key and a value, in that order.
+This will construct a special kind of Map that can be used to preserve key types during encoding.

 ## WebSockets